Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 If `--mine` is not provided on the command line then the (leader) node still mints blocks, but `--miner.gasprice` is ignored.
-Also, the txpool default `gasPrice` won’t be set to `1000000000`.
+Also, the transaction pool default `gasPrice` won’t be set to `1000000000`.
 Therefore, we suggest starting all raft nodes with `--mine`.

-Standard geth behaviour is that if a transaction has less gas than the accepted minimum (set using `--miner.gasprice`) then it is not mined by remote miner nodes.
+Standard geth behavior is that if a transaction has less gas than the accepted minimum (set using `--miner.gasprice`) then it is not mined by remote miner nodes.
 On Raft, there is no rotation of miners, so if the local node is not the minter then the transaction remains pending until it is resubmitted with an above minimum gas value (or until the local node becomes the miner).